Q+A: Sherborne Qatar

 The more able are given work that will challenge and stretch them because every teacher has a broad range of tasks that will ignite pupils’ curiosity and creativity.
 Those who can sometimes struggle will be set tasks that aim to build their confidence in the subject.
 When necessary, pupils are taken out of a class for specialist one-to-one Learning Support.

 How have your pupils performed in examinations in recent years?

 Public examination results are strong and above the UK average.
-In 2014, 82% of our pupils achieved A*–C in five or more subjects, and several subjects achieved 100% A*–C grades.
-In 2015, the figure rose to just over 90%.
-Given the international nature of the cohort and the fact that for many of the children English is not their mother tongue, this is a great achievement.
+In 2016, the school achieved a 99% iGCSE pass rate, with 82% of our Year 11 pupils achieving at least 5 or more A* to C grades.
+Almost one third of all iGCSE grades were either a grade A* or A. At A level there was an impressive 96% pass rate, with 38% of grades being A* to B. Given the international nature of the cohort and the fact that for many of the children English is not their mother tongue, this is a great achievement.
 However, the real success stories of a host of pupils lie behind the statistics.

 What is the teaching programme in your Sixth Form?

 We offer a full range of subjects and also expect pupils to complete the Extended Project Qualification.
 The changes to A Levels that were introduced in 2015 by the British government are reflected in our approach to study at this level.
 All courses are offered as two-year linear programmes, with all public examinations being sat at the end of the Upper Sixth.

 What extra-curricular activities do you offer in the Senior School?

 Senior School pupils enjoy a wide range of extra-curricular activities in school and in Doha.
 There are plenty of sports fixtures played against other schools both in Doha and in the BSME region.
 We run the full Duke of Edinburgh award scheme, we are active in the Model United Nations, and are current Qatar Debating League champions.
 We also ensure that visits to plays and concerts, museums and galleries all feature in the programme.